Indiana University Bloomington: School of Social Work

 The Indiana University School of Social Work was founded in 1911 as the Department of Social Service, thus making it the oldest professional social work education program begun and still functioning as a part of a university.
 In July 2007, the Indiana University Division of Labor Studies merged with the School of Social Work.

-The Department of Labor Studies, a unit housed within the School of Social Work, was founded in the 1940s during the tenure of Herman B Wells in response to the growing role of organized labor in American society.
-Today, the Division is one of only several degree-granting programs in the nation for the area of labor studies or industrial relations.
-Notable faculty in recent years have included Leonard Page, General Counsel for the National Labor Relations Board during the Clinton Administration, and labor economist/author Michael Yates.
+The Department of Labor Studies, a unit housed within the School of Social Work, was founded in the 1940s during the tenure of Herman B. Wells in response to the growing role of organized labor in American society.
+Today, the division is one of only several degree-granting programs in the nation for the area of labor studies or industrial relations.
+Notable faculty in recent years have included Leonard Page, general counsel for the National Labor Relations Board during the Clinton administration, and labor economist/author Michael Yates.

 University Graduate School

-In 2007–08, the Graduate and Professional Student Organization partnered with the Graduate to create the Emissaries for Graduate Student Diversity.
+In 2007–08, the Graduate and Professional Student Organization partnered with the Graduate to create the Emissaries for Graduate Student Diversity program.
 Emissaries work either towards outreach and enrollment or retention and community building.
 Outreach and enrollment emissaries inform prospective students about opportunities at IU.
 They also help them navigate the admissions process.
-The retention and community building Emissaries act as mentors for current students.
+The retention and community-building emissaries act as mentors for current students.
 The Graduate School has a separate student government (Graduate and Professional Student Government, or GPSG).
 They collaborate with faculty to help improve the quality of services offered to graduate students attending Indiana University.

 Faculty

-With over 2,000 full-time faculty members, Indiana University is among the top of the Big Ten public universities in the number of endowed faculty positions, with 333 chairs, professorships, and curators.
 IUB has a total of 2,081 full time faculty and 2,423 total faculty.
 Of the full-time faculty, about 1,019 were tenured.
 Like the student body, IUB's faculty is predominantly white.
-Of full-time administrators, faculty, and lecturers, 6.25% were Asian, 3.44% were black or African-American, 3.51% were other (includes Native American, Hispanic/Latino, Native Hawaiian/Pacific Islander, and others) and 85.8% were white.
+Of full-time administrators, faculty, and lecturers, 6.25% were Asian, 3.44% were black or African-American, 3.51% were other (includes Native American, Hispanic/Latino, Native Hawaiian/Pacific Islander, and others), and 85.8% were white.
 The gender ratio is roughly 50:50.